sebastien/git-deps/docs/manual.md

 ### import, im [*path*]
 Imports existing Git repositories from a directory (defaults to `deps/`) into the `.gitdeps` file.

+## OUTPUT FORMAT

+All git-deps commands use a consistent output format:

+- **→** (arrow) - Main actions and operations being performed
+- **…** (ellipsis) - Progress steps and intermediate operations
+- **✱** (star) - Success messages, completion status, and helpful tips
+- **!!!
+ERR** - Error messages, followed by helpful tips when available

+This provides clear visibility into what the tool is doing and helps with troubleshooting when issues occur.

 ## STATUS CODES